Why do I blog ?

 - join a book group or craft club.

-- Hug someone everyday, family not included. – started
+- Hug someone everyday, family not included. – started but this is proving impossible.

 - Eat fish and chips on a pier (Blackpool/Southport not included)